jiaoshuntian/ivory-operator/docs/content/references/crd.md

-Compute resources of a PostgreSQL container.
+Compute resources of a IvorySQL container.

 <table>
     <thead>